unaipme/imPAPI/readme.md

 Project for a IMDb public API based on web scraping library JSoup, written in Java.
 The name stands for 'internet movie public API'.

+## Running from command line / terminal

+As of now, there's two ways to use the application from the terminal.
+One is in "specific mode", which gets the information of the provided ID, and the "search mode".

-### Running
+### Specific mode

-To use imPAPI as a command line app, clone this repository and run the following commands:
+To use imPAPI in specific mode, clone this repository and run `mvn package` to generate a .jar file.
+To get the information of a person or movie with known ID, type the following:

 ```
-mvn package
-java -jar target/impapi-<whatever>.jar <person or movie id>
+java -jar target/impapi-<whatever>.jar --id <ID>
 ```

 An example of a person id is nm0348181, which will produce the following output: